throwawaysendtits/redditrandombuttons/README.md

 # redditrandombuttons
 add random buttons to new reddit

-You will need to install tampermonkey (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or greasemonkey (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) to use this script.
+You will need to install tampermonkey for chrome (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or greasemonkey for firefox (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)

 If you would like both buttons: https://github.com/throwawaysendtits/redditrandombuttons/raw/master/both.user.js